spmedia/PhishingSecLists/README.md

 What are they gunna do?
 Report you to teh cops? lololo

+These lists were compiled by looking at the source code of all the popular phishing tool kits out there to find what they saved files as + combing through active abuse reports.

 ![](https://i.giphy.com/media/hQL0xnCrnT3jXn8RJc/giphy.webp)

 This is a work in progress █▒▒▒▒▒▒▒▒▒ 10%